MaxAtkinson/jekyll-now/_posts/2017-5-25-slash-autobiography.md

 ---
 layout: post
-title: Slash's Autobiography: A look at one of rock's most iconic guitarists
+title: Slashs Autobiography: A look at one of rocks most iconic guitarists
 categories:
   - books
   - music